glapointe7/CryptoGL/README.txt

 - Add more block ciphers and stream ciphers.
 - Add algorithm to generate random strings, bytes and bits following the NIST standard.
 - Add RSA cipher.
-- Add CBC, CFB, OFB and CTR modes for block cipher.
+- Add CTR modes for block cipher.
 - Add more tests for each crypto.
 **********************